Senior Travel Insurance

 If you need any vaccinations, you will need to get these organised in advance too.
 It is worth researching what medication can be taken into different countries, as some countries may not allow certain things in, or you may not be able to source a particular medication there.
 There’s a list of common names for medications further down the page.

 Without the usual holiday time constraints, many senior travellers can take advantage of low season prices.
 These are the times outside of the peak holidays, usually dictated by school breaks.
-You can also go during shoulder season - the period between low season and peak season.
-These seasons vary dependent on the destination - for example peak season for a popular skiing destination will be very different to the peak season for a top beach destination.
-Avoid the crowds and the heat and save money by travelling at other times of the year:
+You can also go during shoulder season – the period between low season and peak season.
+These seasons vary dependent on the destination – for example, peak season for a popular skiing destination will be very different to the peak season for a top beach destination.
+If for example, you are planning to visit somewhere in Europe, the seasonality looks like this:

 Package deals are often based upon two people, so unfortunately when you are travelling alone you can be subject to extra charges for being a single traveller.
 It is best to find out these in advance – if your chosen holiday doesn’t mention them, you can always enquire.
 It is better to be prepared than be surprised by extra charges!